logo

 HomeBlogs

 What Is Alloy Steel?
-Complete Guide for Engineers & Buyers
+Grades, Types & Properties

 November 22

 What Is Alloy Steel?
-Complete Guide for Engineers & Buyers
+Grades, Types & Properties

 What Is Alloy Steel?

-While plain carbon steel relies primarily on carbon content for strength, alloy steel uses these additional elements to achieve superior properties, such as:
+Plain carbon steel relies solely on carbon content for strength.
+Alloy steel uses additional elements to achieve properties that carbon alone cannot deliver:

-• Improved retention of hardness and strength at high temperatures
+• Retained strength at high temperatures (molybdenum, tungsten)

 Types of Alloy Steel